-- New 2019-2020 deadlines for academic personnel actions - Administrative Deferrals will again be optional in 2019-2020.
-Deadlines for actions due to the Vice Provost's Office are published in the Annual Call and Deans' Offices set additional deadlines to allow for timely review at their level. - Deans have discretion to impose administrative deferrals for redelegated actions. - If any non-redelegated 2019-2020 action is late without obtaining prior approval of an extension from Academic Affairs, the action will automatically be designated as an "Administrative Deferral", and the candidate will be eligible in 2020-2021.
+New 2023-2024 deadlines for academic personnel actions

+- Administrative Deferrals will again be optional in 2023-2024.
+Deadlines for actions due to the Vice Provost's Office are published in the Annual Call and Deans' Offices set additional deadlines to allow for timely review at their level. - Deans have discretion to impose administrative deferrals for redelegated actions. - If any non-redelegated 2023-2024 action is late without obtaining prior approval of an extension from Academic Affairs, the action will automatically be designated as an "Administrative Deferral", and the candidate will not be eligible until 2023-2024.
 The advancement will not be made retroactive to the previous year.
 Note: Five-year reviews and 7th-year tenure cases cannot be designated as Administrative Deferrals.